oussema286/fordead_package/docs/user_guides/english/validation_tools/03_extract_reflectance.md

+# Extracting reflectance from Sentinel-2 data

-This step aims at extracts reflectance from Sentinel-2 data using a vector file containing points, exports the data to a csv file.
+This step aims at extracting reflectance from Sentinel-2 data using a vector file containing points and exporting the data to a csv file.
 If new acquisitions are added to the Sentinel-2 directory, new data is extracted and added to the existing csv file.

 #### INPUTS